pijee/moreo/README.md

 So i decided to write only one function who receives any minecraft rcon commands in POST and send it directly to rcon server.
 This new way allows to use unofficial Minecraft Server like Spigot because we are not limited to some functions now.
-If a new rcon function appears, it will be automaticly supported by Moreo.
+And if a new rcon function appears, it will be automaticly supported by Moreo.

 #
 # How it works ?